-Office hours for Fall quarter 2013:
+Office hours Winter quarter 2018:

 Office location: Katherine A. Ruffatto Hall, Room 248